Back To Top

 If you’re looking for the best help for you in Phoenix, you have options.
 You can find strong outpatient programs, medications for addiction treatment, and 24/7 crisis support.
 Same-day detox or residential admission is possible, but spots can be limited — especially for pregnant or postpartum people and teens — so it helps to call ahead.
 If you’re on AHCCCS, you’ll likely work with Mercy Care, the regional health authority that helps people get connected to treatment.
 Most private insurance plans are accepted, and if you don’t have insurance, there are free or very low-cost programs available.
 If you want culturally specific, specialized, or luxury residential programs, you may need to look outside of Phoenix.

 Yes — help can start today.
-Call a 24/7 clinic to begin medication for withdrawal and stabilization.
+Call a 24/7 clinic to begin medication for withdrawal and stabilization, request an urgent outpatient evaluation, or access inpatient treatment.
 Call first to confirm space:

 Do I need to travel for rehab, or is care available in Phoenix?

 You usually don’t have to travel.
-Phoenix and nearby Maricopa County offer detox, inpatient, outpatient, medications for addiction treatment (MAT), telehealth, therapy, and sober living.
+Phoenix and nearby Maricopa County offer withdrawal management, inpatient, outpatient, medications for addiction treatment (MAT), telehealth, therapy, and sober living.
 Travel helps if you have specific preferences, such as amenities like luxury rehab, private rooms, or pet-friendly care.

 Paying for Addiction Treatment in Phoenix